Ice vs Heat for Treating Tennis Elbow & Golfer's Elbow (Pitcher's Elbow) Injuries

 There are cases where some elbow injuries will respond better to 1 temperature over the other.
 We want to help clear up the confusion so you know which is better (icy cold or gentle heat) and how to get the most from your treatment at home.

-How Do You Use Ice / Cold as Pain Relief for Your Elbow Injury?
+Ice / Cold as Pain Relief for Your Elbow Injury?

 COLD (ice) is used to treat injuries or conditions that are red, hot, inflamed, swollen and suffering from tissue damage (a tear or recovering from surgery).
 Cold therapy is a natural / organic pain reliever that numbs pain right at the source of your injury.
 While doing this, the cold also stops cellular break-down and reduces the amount of scar tissue forming (this is very important after surgery).